Up in Smoke: The Rio 35 years after Black July

 Soon, there may be nothing at all.

-After three decades of hosting poorly-attended screenings, scattered photo shoots and art exhibits, the owner of the Rio complex—the cinema, hotel, and attached Navah Cinema—has put the property on the market.
+After three decades of hosting poorly-attended screenings, scattered photo shoots and art exhibitions, the owner of the Rio complex—the cinema, hotel, and attached Navah Cinema—has put the property on the market.
 In the fast-developing neighborhood, it’s unlikely that the new owners will preserve the historic theatre, leaving the Rio, like many other markers of this dark chapter in our history, likely to be erased.

 Click here to view the story, produced on Atavist.